BlueSteelAUS/Towns-plus-plus/README.md

 Added in Terraforming (on the right menu.)
 Terraforming and terrain blocks require 4 of the resouce gathered from that terrain type to convert/build it.
+(as of Towns v14d you can now add terrain blocks which i've remaned from terrraforming to add terrain , to distinguish from my terraforming which changes the existing terrain thats there)

 Nearly all item placement (right menu) is now set to QUEUEANDPLACEAREA/CREATEANDPLACEAREA this makes the game more accessible to disabled people like myself,